danlove99/Pointless-Tree-Stack/README.md

 # Pointless-Tree-Stack

-⋅⋅* Push the tree into a Stack
+1.Push the tree into a Stack <br/>
-⋅⋅* Implementing Quick Sort onto that Stack
+2.Implementing Quick Sort onto that Stack